 These products release calming chemicals that can help reduce stress and aggression in cats.
 This can be a good way to create a more peaceful environment for your pets overall, even if they don’t always get along perfectly.
 You may also want to try using positive reinforcement with your cats.

 This means rewarding them when they display positive behaviors like being calm around each other or playing together nicely.
 With time and patience, this can help them learn to associate good things with being near each other, which may make them less likely to fight in the future.
+Of course, there’s no guarantee that any of these methods will completely stop your cats from fighting altogether.

 However, by taking some proactive steps you can hopefully reduce the frequency and intensity of their battles, making life happier for everyone involved!